Azure/devops-governance/CONCEPT.md

 ### Roles

 The groups are assigned the following built-in roles in Azure and AzureDevOps.
-In both products, administrators are given elevated privileges.
+In both business units, administrators are given elevated privileges.

 | Group Name | ARM Role | Azure DevOps Role |
 |:--|:--|:--|